How to Use Body Scrub: Everything You Need to Know

 Does exfoliating help dark armpits?

 Dark armpits may be due to the accumulation of dead skin cells.
-Scrubs aid in removing the dead cells and lightening the skin.
+Scrubs aid in skin cell turnover by removing the dead cells and lightening the skin.

 Which scrub is best for acne scars?